ForgeRock/forgeops/how-tos/use-an-externally-deployed-ds-with-a-forgeops-deployment.md

-# Using an externally deployed PingDS with the Ping Identity Platform
+# Using an externally deployed PingDS with the Ping Advanced Identity Software

 ## Objective
-Deploy the Ping Identity Platform in Kubernetes but connect to an externally deployed PingDS.
-This document describes steps to use PingDS deployed in a VM external to the Kubernetes cluster
-where the platform has been deployed.
-The steps could also be easily adapted for a user
-who wants to deploy PingDS in a different namespace in the same cluster or in a cluster different
+Deploy the Ping Advanced Identity Software platform in Kubernetes but connect to an externally deployed PingDS.
+This document describes steps to use PingDS deployed in a VM external to the Kubernetes cluster where the platform has been deployed.
+The steps could also be easily adapted for a user who wants to deploy PingDS in a different namespace in the same cluster or in a cluster different
 from the rest of the platform products.

 ## Assumptions